iani/osc-groups-doc/content/en/docs/06Tutorials/multi-bear.md

 ---

 {{% pageinfo %}}
 This is a placeholder page.
 Replace it with your own content.
+JitLib is in the page info quadrant ;-)
 {{% /pageinfo %}}

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://gohugo.io) should be blue with no underlines (unless hovered over).